Primeval series 2: Critical reception

 Eamonn McCusker of The Digital Fix gave the second series of Primeval a cautiously positive review, finding some of the situations to require suspension of disbelief but overall finding the series to be enjoyable and its story arc to be an improvement over the first series.
 McCusker praised the final two episodes as an entertaining and satisfying conclusion to the series.
 McCusker felt that although Juliet Aubrey, Lucy Brown and Ben Miller all "[did] their part", it was Douglas Henshall who carried the series and that he was perhaps "too good for this material".
-McCusker was also positive towards the CGI of the series, finding most of it to be "slightly better" than the first series, in particular the Smilodon, but finding the Mer-creatures of the fourth episodes to be "the least well-realised" creatues of the series.
+McCusker was also positive towards the CGI of the series, finding most of it to be "slightly better" than the first series, in particular the Smilodon, but finding the Mer-creatures of the fourth episodes to be "the least well-realised" creatures of the series.

 Robert McLaughlin of Den of Geek reviewed each episode individually; although he found the scripts to be "formulaic" and the CGI to be "average", looking cheaper and as if less time had been spent on them than in the previous series, he ultimately gave Primeval as a whole a positive review, noting that "it never pretends to be anything it isn't" and that it was "unashamedly entertaining".
 McLaughlin concluded that Primeval would never be able to compete with American science fiction series and that "it's not able to hold a candle to Doctor Who" but that it was also "infinitely better" than the contemporary Robin Hood TV series.
 McLaughlin especially praised the final two episodes, which he found to be "surprisingly good", but gave the third episode a negative review due to the CGI of the Smilodon, which he thought was "an embarrassment".